zakirullin/cognitive-load/README.md

   In my class I describe a sprawling SQL stored procedure we were looking at one day, with hundreds of lines of conditionals in a huge WHERE clause.
 Someone asked how anyone could have let it get this bad.
 I told them: “When there are only 2 or 3 conditionals, adding another one doesn’t make any difference.
 By the time there are 20 or 30 conditionals, adding another one doesn’t make any difference!”<br><br>
   There is no “simplifying force” acting on the code base other than deliberate choices that you make.
 Simplifying takes effort, and people are too often in a hurry.<br><br>
   <i>Thanks to <a href="https://dannorth.net">Dan North</a> for sharing his ideas.</i>

+  <blockquote>Once you onboard new people on your project, try to measure the amount of confusion they have (pair programming may help).
+If they're confused for more than ~40 minutes in a row - you've got things to improve.</blockquote>
 </details>

-> Once you onboard new people on your project, try to measure the amount of confusion they have (pair programming may help).
-If they're confused for more than ~40 minutes in a row - you've got things to improve.

 ## Types of cognitive load
 **Intrinsic** - caused by the inherent difficulty of a task.
 It can't be reduced, it's at the very heart of software development.